Join the Fitness Center

 - Your child must be at least 15 years old to use the facility, classes and equipment.

-- Those who are 13 and 14 can work out with a trainer, take any of our classes with a parent and use the track from running and walking.
-They can only use the equipment while working with a personal trainer or during group fitness classes.
-We'll give them a wristband when they're added to the family membership.
-They should wear this at all times when they are in the facility so we know what they can do.
+- Kids who are 13 and 14 can work out with a trainer, take any of our classes with a parent and use the track for running and walking.

-- We'll offer special programs and classes for younger children throughout the year, including Fitastic Kids.
+- We offer special programs and classes for younger children throughout the year, including Fitastic Kids (once a year).
 Keep an eye on our class schedule to know what's available.

-- We provide drop-in childcare for your children between the ages of 2 and 12.
-Children must be potty trained.
+- We provide drop-in childcare for your children between the ages of 3 months and 12 years old.
 See the drop-in childcare page for more rules and information.

-Your EFC membership, individual or family, will end with your last day of work unless your are a retiring employee age 60 or older with 10 years of service.
+Your fitness center membership, individual or family, will end with your last day of work unless your are a retiring employee age 60 or older with 10 years of service.
 Retirees who meet eligibility requirements will be given the opportunity to extend their membership benefits.

-Why We Can't Open the EFC to Everyone
+Why We Can't Open the Fitness Center to Everyone